 Sidecar makes a presentation

 One way that story maps have had an unexpected but welcome impact is in making richer, more engaging presentations.

 An example of a presentation-style story map is this punchy slide deck on ArcGIS for Family Practice.
 Short and sweet, the presentation uses sidecars much as one might use a stack of slides in a PowerPoint.
 It exhibits a series of attractive, topically related images alongside a few key bullet points.

 Obviously, this example isn’t meant to be a standalone “story.”
 It goes great, however, alongside a live presentation delivered orally.

 Sidecar can be used in minimalist fashion to break up the normal reading experience.
 In so doing, it can create a visual rhythm, highlight, and better explain one map or graphic.

 This example, De Spoorzone, explores revitalizing a former industrial zone in the city of ‘s-Hertogenbosch, Netherlands.
 Here, sidecars are sprinkled throughout the story.
 Each one contains a single thematic map with accompanying textual and supporting media.

 This simple but effective use of the immersive block provides an accessible experience.
 It allows the reader to easily go between the visual information of the map and the description in the narrative panel.

 That wraps up our quick exploration of some cool and effective ways authors are taking advantage of sidecar and the new ArcGIS StoryMaps.
-We can’t wait to see even more great examples as the beta period progresses… and onward to a full release!
+We can’t wait to see even more great examples of using sidecar and our other immersive blocks.